-Solo Stove has created a stainless steel fire pit built for a lifetime and they back it up with a warranty to match.
+Solo Stove has created a fire pit built for a lifetime and they back it up with a warranty to match.
 A lifetime warranty is a pretty bold promise for a fire pit.
 None of the cheap bowl fire pits I bought at Home Depot ever offered such a bold promise.

 Easy to Light